niermann/holoaverage/docs/tutorial.rst

 Results
 -------

-After the script succeeded the outputs can be found in the output file (as given by the :ref:`param-output` parameter).
+After the program succeeded the outputs can be found in the output file as specified by the :ref:`param-output` parameter.
+In the present example the outputs are in the file ``a1.hdf5`` in the same directory as the parameter file.

 If you are using Digital Micrograph, there is also a plugin to read HDF5 files, which can be found at `<https://github.com/niermann/gms_plugin_hdf5/releases>`_.
 These outputs should be checked for artifacts.